 Here are the GOP and Trump campaign’s allegations of election irregularities.
-So far, none have been proved.
+So far, none has been proved.

 But in the lawsuits themselves, even Trump’s campaign and allies do not allege widespread fraud or an election-changing conspiracy.

-Instead, GOP groups have largely focused on smaller-bore complaints in an effort to delay the counting of ballots, or claims that would affect a small fraction of votes, at best.
+Instead, GOP groups have largely focused on smaller-bore complaints in an effort to delay the counting of ballots or claims that would affect a small fraction of votes, at best.

 And, even then, they have largely lost in court.